duncanmwanik/duncanmwanik/README.md

-Make stuff?
-Then play with them?
-Then probably forget about them for a couple of months.
-Then wonder who made them.
+Make stuff.
+Play with stuff.
+Put them here.
+Forget about them for a couple of months.
+Come back and panic coz you don't get your own code...tis! :sweat_smile: